-5.1 Audi Capital ICAAP framework
+5.1 ICAAP framework

-Audi Capital prepares an annual internal assessment of its capital adequacy (ICAAP) as per regulator's request.
+The Company prepares an annual internal assessment of its capital adequacy (ICAAP) as per CMA requirements.
 The first assessment was performed in 2014 and submitted since then annually to the CMA.

-The annual ICAAP exercise is to assess if Audi Capital is adequately capitalized in relation to its risk exposure, and it includes most notably:
+The annual ICAAP exercise is to assess if the Company is adequately capitalized in relation to its risk exposure, and it includes most notably:

 - Summary of current situation as well as the financial and capital forecasts for the next three years.
-These are financial projections in line with Audi Capital's strategic objectives. - A series of stress tests and scenario analysis that are frequently updated to take into account market conditions variations.
-These are financial scenarios to assess whether Audi Capital is adequately capitalized to face a range of unlikely but plausible adverse circumstances.
-Audi Capital stresses the relevant parameters at three different levels of assumptions: Mild / Medium / Severe.
+These are financial projections in line with the Company's strategic objectives. - A series of stress tests and scenario analysis that are frequently updated to take into account market conditions variations.
+These are financial scenarios to assess whether the Company is adequately capitalized to face a range of unlikely but plausible adverse circumstances.
+The Company stresses the relevant parameters at three different levels of assumptions: Mild / Medium / Severe.

-The ICAAP is a vital part of Audi Capital's decision making process and risk management framework.
+The ICAAP is a vital part of the Company's decision making process and risk management framework.